lakeshorecryotronics/python-driver/README.md

     pip install lakeshore

+It should be noted that the lakeshore driver requires a minimum python version of 3.7.

 ## A Simple Example
 The following code will connect to a 155 Precision Source over USB and print what is returned by an identification query.